Lieutenant-Debaser/EmSav-CLI/README.md

 Navigate to the build directory and execute the EmSav executable.
 If it won't execute through the terminal, modify its execution permissions with ```chmod +x EmSav```

+For the program to load the save file, it's easiest to place it in the same directory as the executable itself.

 # Bug Reporting
 Since this program is still in the early stages of development, bugs and issues are bound to occur.
 If you come across behavior in the program that seems odd or problematic, please feel free to submit a bug report.